-If futures contracts existed on Carson's own debt, and interest rates moved identically in the spot and futures markets, then the firm could construct a perfect hedge, in which gains on the futures contract would exactly offset losses on the bonds.
-In reality, it is virtually impossible to construct perfect hedges, because in most cases the underlying asset is not identical to the futures asset, and even when they are, prices (and interest rates) may not move exactly together in the spot and futures markets.18
+If futures contracts existed on Carson's own debt and if interest rates moved identically in the spot and futures markets, then the firm could construct a perfect hedge in which gains on the futures contract would exactly offset losses on the bonds.
+In reality, it is virtually impossible to construct perfect hedges, because in most cases the underlying asset is not identical to the futures asset; and even when the assets are, prices (and interest rates) may not move exactly together in the spot and futures markets.16

-Note too that if Carson had been planning an equity offering, and if its stock tended to move fairly closely with one of the stock indexes, the company could have hedged against falling stock prices by selling short the index future.
+Observe also that if Carson had been planning an equity offering and if its stock tended to move fairly closely with one of the stock indexes, then the company could have hedged against falling stock prices by selling short the index future.
 Even better, if options on Carson's stock were traded in the options market, then it could use options rather than futures to hedge against falling stock prices.